isabella232/sign-integrations.en/help/veeva/install.md

     ![Image](images/select-columns-to-display.png)

-#### **View Participants & Audit History for the Adobe Sign Document** {#view-participants-audit-history}
+#### **View Participants & Audit History for the Adobe Acrobat Sign Document** {#view-participants-audit-history}

-* To view Participants and Audit history for the Adobe Sign document, select the link in the 'Adobe Signature' section of the document.
+* To view Participants and Audit history for the Adobe Acrobat Sign document, select the link in the 'Adobe Signature' section of the document.

     ![Image](images/view-participants-audit-history.png)

-* The page that opens displays the Participants and History for the Adobe Sign document, as shown below.
+* The page that opens displays the Participants and History for the Adobe Acrobat Sign document, as shown below.

     ![Image](images/participants-and-history.png)